 - You cannot alter the property to your liking.

-- The majority of rental leases are 2 year terms, which would not suit someone who only visits Japan several times a year for extended trips.
+- The majority of rental leases are minimum 2 year terms, which would not suit someone who only visits Japan several times a year for extended trips.
 Landlords will rarely rent to a non-resident, leaving tourists with the more expensive monthly serviced apartments.

 - There may be considerable expenses involved in moving, so it is not always as easy to move to a new address.

 - You may be at risk of rent increases or termination of lease by landlord.

 - It’s not easy after retirement.
 The elderly tend to face a lot of discrimination when trying to find a place to rent.

 Ultimately the decision to buy or rent is a personal one and will depend on your individual circumstances and long-term plans.
 For those in Japan on a short-term assignment, renting may be the best choice.
 Those planning to be in Japan for the medium to long-term may consider buying.